Beej126/GmailZero/README.md

 # GmailZero
-Windows GMail &amp; Google Cal client focused on day-to-day
+GMail/GCal Windows app focused on day-to-day

 Here at the inception this begins with the wishlist... wild that we don't have a couple innocent calendar integration features under one roof after all these years.